 Correct use of seat belts and child restraints

-Taking time to ensure you use a seat belt or fit a child restraint correctly could help save lives and reduce injuries in the event of a collision.
+Taking a few moments to use a seat belt correctly or fit a child restraint could help save lives and reduce injuries in the event of a collision.
 Find out more about the law and your responsibilities as a driver on the link below.

 Wearing a seat belt on a minibus, bus or coach

-The responsibility for making sure that the regulations which require children aged three to 13 years to use seat belts (or child restraints if available) in buses and coaches will be brought forward as soon as possible.
+The responsibility for making sure that the regulations which require children aged three to 13 years to use seat belts (or child restraints if available) are applied on buses and coaches is currently being considered.

 Exemptions from wearing a seat belt

-You may be exempt from wearing a seat belt on medical grounds.
-Your doctor will issue a 'Certificate of Exemption from Compulsory Seat Belt Wearing' if it's decided it's not suitable for you to wear a seat belt on medical grounds.
+You may be exempted from wearing a seat belt on medical grounds.
+In such circumstances your doctor may issue a 'Certificate of Exemption from Compulsory Seat Belt Wearing' if he or she decides that it is not suitable for you to wear a seat belt on medical grounds.
 This must be produced if the police ask you for it.

 Wearing a seat belt while pregnant

 You must wear a seat belt if you are pregnant unless your doctor certifies that you are exempt on medical grounds.
 You will need to produce your certificate if the police ask you for it.
 Bear in mind that it is often a greater risk to travel without a seat belt than to wear it in such circumstances and wearing your seat belt safely will help protect you and your unborn child.

 You’ll need to take extra care adjusting your seat belt.
 You'll be safer and more comfortable if you wear the: